git-of-aj/AZ-700/Design and Implement Hybrrid Networking.md

-## hybrid sceneries
+## Why Use Hybrid neyworking ?
 > You are migrating to cloud.
 This network would be used to connect their growing number of distributed offices.
-It would also address the work from home initiatives
+It would also address the work from home initiatives so that  maximise your existing on-premises investments by relying on an effective hybrid and multicloud approach

+Make Azure an extension of your existing network, connecting distributed workloads and locations at a global scale.

+- Azure VPN Gateway
+- Azure ExpressRoute
+- Azure Virtual WAN

 ## VPN
+(Virtual Private network) -- Get Private Encrypeted connectivity

 [MS LEARN](https://docs.microsoft.com/en-us/learn/modules/design-implement-hybrid-networking/2-design-implement-vpn-gateway)

 ## S2S VPN